edezekiel/gatsby-netlify-blog/src/pages/posts/2020-12-31-Currying-JavaScript.md

 This is my second post covering my journey through the Beginner [Frontend Masters](https://frontendmasters.com/) learning path.
 Although I completed `Getting Started with JavaScript, v2`, and `CSS Grids and Flexbox for Responsive Web Design`, this post is about `JavaScript: From Fundamentals to Functional JS, v2`.
 I enjoyed the Functional course the most out of these three, so that's what I'm most inspired to write about!

-## Course 1 - Intro To Web Development
+## Course 2 - JavaScript: From Fundamentals to Functional JS

 [From Fundamentals to Functional JS](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) is taught by Bianca Gandolfo.
 She covers high-order functions, closures, scope, and lots of fun ES6 syntax.
 The unifying theme of the course is replicating some common methods used in the [Lodash](https://lodash.com/) library.